Locally Valid and Discriminative Prediction Intervals for Deep Learning Models: Introduction

 To address these requirements, we leverage recent advances in conformal prediction and the classical idea of kernel regression.
-Conformal prediction, pioneered by Vovk \cite{Vovk2005AlgorithmicWorld}, is a powerful approach for constructing valid CIs.
-Such methods usually use the prediction errors from a hold-out set to construct $\hat{C}(X_{N+1})$, which would be valid if future data point $(X_{N+1}, Y_{N+1})$ follows the same distribution as data in the hold-out set.
-This framework is particularly suitable for deep learning due to its distribution-free nature, and motivated many recent uncertainty quantification works in deep learning for both classification and regression tasks \cite{pmlr-v119-alaa20a, linscrib, DBLP:journals/corr/abs-2009-14193,fisch2021efficient}.
-However, most conformal methods are only marginally valid \cite{papadopoulos2002,Vovk2005AlgorithmicWorld,lei2017distributionfree,Barber10.1214/20-AOS1965}.
-We however seek to construct a CI conditioning on the input (similar to the third CI in Fig. \ref{fig:intro:example}).
-Moreover, less-than-meticulous applications to DL can break distributional assumptions and theoretical validity, as in the case of \cite{pmlr-v119-alaa20a} (See discussion in Appendix).
+Conformal prediction, pioneered by Vovk \cite{Vovk2005AlgorithmicWorld}, is a powerful approach for constructing valid PIs.
+The most popular split conformal methods usually leverage prediction errors from a hold-out set to construct $\hat{C}(X_{N+1})$, which would be valid if a future data point $(X_{N+1}, Y_{N+1})$ follows the same distribution as data in the hold-out set.
+This framework is particularly suitable for deep learning due to its distribution-free nature, and has motivated many recent uncertainty quantification efforts in deep learning for both classification and regression tasks \cite{pmlr-v119-alaa20a, linscrib, DBLP:journals/corr/abs-2009-14193,fisch2021efficient}.
+However, most conformal methods are only marginally valid \cite{papadopoulos2002,Vovk2005AlgorithmicWorld,Lei2018Distribution-FreeRegression,Barber10.1214/20-AOS1965}.
+Moreover, less-than-meticulous applications to DL can break distributional assumptions and theoretical validity, as in the case of \cite{pmlr-v119-alaa20a} (see discussion in Appendix).
+We however seek to construct a PI conditioning on the input (similar to the third PI in Fig. \ref{fig:intro:example}).
+Some recent advances (\cite{guan2020conformal,covshift_tibshirani2020conformal}) examine the possibility of ``approximately'' conditionally valid PIs.
+While these methods cannot be directly applied to DL due to efficiency and performance considerations, their methodological and theoretical contributions serve as major inspirations for us to develop a highly flexible and practical method.

-\textbf{Summary of Contributions}: We propose Locally Valid Discriminative Confidence Interval (\methodname), a simple uncertainty estimation method combining recent advances in conformal prediction and the classical idea of kernel regression. \methodname applies to almost all DL models, and is the first method that satisfies all four aforementioned requirements: